kimhietee/main/HERO FIGHTING/README.txt

-make sure you select the 'main' folder as the main folder, otherwise it won't work

-0pen gameloop.py
+Make sure you opened the correct folder.

-run the file
+Open gameloop.py > Run the file

 enjoy!